 Note that the third condition in the definition of relation $\sim_{dnd}$ is needed to obtain an equivalence relation.
 To see this, consider for example the directed graph on vertices $u,v,w$ consisting of a transitive triangle, where $u$ is the source and $w$ is the sink.
 Without the third condition, we would have $u\sim v$ and $v\sim w$, but $u\not\sim w$, so $\sim$ would not be an equivalence relation.

-Now we want to consider the equivalence classes.
-The previous proof provides an observation for these: \begin{corollary} Let $G=(V,E)$ be a directed graph and $C_1,\ldots, C_d$ be the equivalence classes with respect to $\sim_{dnd}$.
-Then for each $i \in \{1,\ldots,d\}$, $C_i$ is either an independent set or a bidirected clique. \end{corollary}
+Now we want to consider the equivalence classes under this equivalence relation.
+The previous proof provides an observation for these. \begin{corollary} Let $G=(V,E)$ be a directed graph and $C_1,\ldots, C_d$ be the equivalence classes with respect to $\sim_{dnd}$.
+Then for each $i \in \{1,\ldots,d\}$, $C_i$ is either an independent set or a bi-directed clique. \end{corollary}

 A similar result for the neighborhood diversity on undirected graphs is well-known.
 There, an equivalence class is either an independent set or a clique.
 But this is not the only similarity, as we see next.